tuzumkuru/test_eInk-Bonnet_openweather/README.md

     pipenv run python main.py

-## Problems
+## Troubleshooting

+There are some potential problems and solutions that you can encounter below.
+For other problems, feel free to get in touch

+### libopenjp2-7
 If you encounter an error about libopenjp2-7 you can install it using the command below:

     sudo apt-get install libopenjp2-7

-For other errors, feel free to get in touch
+### OSError: /dev/spidev0.0 does not exist

+This error probably means that you did not enable the SPI Interface.
+For Raspberry Pi open raspi-config

+    sudo raspi-config

+Go to 3.
+Interface Options -> I4 SPI -> Choose Yes for enabling the SPI interface.